e-gov/GOVSSO/TechnicalSpecification.md

 **Request**

 The ID Token request is a HTTP POST request which is used by the client application to request the ID Token from the GOVSSO service.
+It must be performed by client application's back-end server which knows `client_secret` value.

 ***Example GOVSSO token request***
 ````